-China invested $1 Trillion to gain global influence.
+China invested $1 trillion to gain global influence.
 Can that go on?

 Now, as representatives from many of the nearly 150 Belt and Road countries assemble in Beijing this week for a summit, the initiative is changing shape.
 China’s role has shifted from being the world’s largest bilateral lender to also its largest debt collector.

-The government is now emphasizing smaller grants for projects that are more environmentally sustainable.
+The government is now emphasising smaller grants for projects that are more environmentally sustainable.
 China in 2021 announced a new financial framework, the Global Development Initiative, to supplement the Belt and Road.

 These changes underline how China’s mounting debt and economic troubles are limiting its ability to project financial power abroad.